Ebony Hoffman

-Ebony Vernice Hoffman (born August 27, 1982) is a former professional basketball player and a current assistant coach for the Seattle Storm of the WNBA.
+Ebony Vernice Hoffman (born August 27, 1982) is an American former professional basketball player and a current assistant coach for the Los Angeles Sparks of the WNBA.
 She played and won the EuroLeague Women's championship with Fenerbahce Istanbul in Turkey.
 She also played for Polisportiva Ares Ribera in Italy, Besiktas in Turkey, TEO Vilnius in Lithuania, and Ramat Hasharon in Israel.

 Personal life

 According to a DNA analysis, she descended, mainly, of people from Sierra Leone.

 High school

 Hoffman played for Narbonne High School in Harbor City, California, where she was named a WBCA All-American.
 She participated in the 2000 WBCA High School All-America Game where she scored nine points.

 College and professional

 She was selected by the Indiana Fever as the ninth overall pick in the 2004 WNBA draft.
 She attended the University of Southern California (USC).

 In 2008, Hoffman was selected as the WNBA's Most Improved Player.